boris-in-london/local_weather/README.md

                    2) I can see a different icon/image depending on the weather.
                    3) I can push a button to toggle between fahrenheit and celsius.

+It's a horrible mess of spaghetti code.
+I'm not proud of this.